shishupal082/ftp-application/FTP/meta-data/config-files/file-mapping-config/readme.txt

     dateRegex: String

 subStringConfig
+Here, start is startIndex and end is endIndex

 start: start index of the string (starting from 0) start = -1, then start index calculated from end and length startIndex = subString.length()-length-end;